Raygun - Ridicule vs. Respect

 'A disgrace' ....
 “Getting zero points on purpose in three rounds for an academic study subsidised by the taxpayer both at a university and Olympic level isn't funny and isn't 'having a go',” Prof Davis said on social media. “(It's) disrespectful to other competitors.
 (The Australian, 12 August 2024)

-Whilst some elements of the Raygun performance may be, or appear to be, cringeworthy, amusing, silly, etc., many other elements are standard fare for breakdancing.
-Unfortuanately, due to censorship and rights issues by the International Olympic Committee, a video of Raygun's complete performances on the day were not made available after the event on social media.
-Any attempts to put them up on YouTube, for example, were immediately pulled down.
-Therefore, the public who did not see the original presentation or have access to it, were only shown snippets and photograph, the majority of which were of the most controversial aspects.
+Whilst some elements of the Raygun performance may be, or appear to be, cringe worthy, amusing, silly, etc., many other elements are standard fare for break dancing.
+Unfortunately, due to censorship and rights issues by the International Olympic Committee, a video of Raygun's complete performances on the day were not made available after the event on social media.
+Only those aforementioned edited highlights were seen by the world at large.
+Any attempts to put the full performances up on YouTube, for example, were immediately pulled down.
+Therefore, the public who did not see the original presentation or have access to it, were only shown snippets and photographs, the majority of which were of the most controversial aspects.
 They were biased and inflammatory.
 And the social media and traditional media responded accordingly, feeding off the material like vultures on a rotting carcass, unwilling to show due respect and place the performance in its true context.
+The truly athletic elements were meaningfully excluded.
+The two photographs include above in this article reflect some of those censored aspects.

 Raygun Breaking Bad, Media Watch, ABC TV, 15 August 2024, YouTube, duration: 2.33 minutes.